 - Have spent over five months cumulatively in Nicaragua.

 - My mother and I rappelled into a cave in New Zealand.

 - I have white water rafted (even though I'm terrified of water).

-- I have been on three cruises (we are doing another in December).
+- I have been on four cruises.

-- I do not have kids but have two great cats a niece and nephew.
+- I do not have kids but have two great cats, a niece, and nephew.

 - Visited a Maori village in New Zealand.

 - Have seen a like Hakka performed in New Zealand.